“I never went to medical school to become a doctor. I went to medical school to be a more proficient artist.”

 TGL: Why is film photography important?

-WN: Analog is a dying or anachronistic technology which has been subsumed and superseded by digital photography.
+WN: Analog is a dying or anachronistic technology, which has been subsumed and superseded by digital photography.
 That link to the photo chemicals is a materiality, a material idea of photography.
-In the photographer’s laboratory, there is a history that goes through different processes, whether you're talking about collodion prints or tintypes, daguerreotypes, albumin prints, or all these different kinds of technology.
+In the laboratory of the photographer, there is a history that goes through different processes, whether you're talking about collodion prints or tintypes, daguerreotypes, albumin prints, or all these different kinds of technology.
 That experience in the dark room links you to an ontology of the becoming of photography.

 TGL: How did medical school inform your photography?

 WN: I saw myself as a photographer.
-I never saw myself as a doctor ever.
+I never saw myself as a doctor.
 I went to medical school to learn about the body.
-I went to medical school to have another frame of reference, another education that I could import into photography.
+I went to medical school never to be a doctor but to have another frame of reference, another education that I could import into photography.
 I wasn't an artist at this time, I was a photographer.
+I didn't really know about art.
 I learned about art from the famous documentary filmmaker who won an academy award for her film Gertrude Stein.
 She won two Emmy awards for her film on Georgia O'Keeffe.
-She taught me when I was young and took me to films.
+She taught me when I was young.
+She took me to films.
 My cousin, Debbie Riser, is a famous architect.
 She explained to me and taught me about architecture.
 I was totally infatuated with photography.

 TGL: How did Paris influence you?

 WN: Every time you take a photograph as a photographer, you mimic other photographers that you love.
 I'd mimic Edward Weston and Man Ray.
 Then you develop your own identity.
 When you are looking with your eyes as a photographer, your eyes are cameras.
 Before you take a picture, you're super imposing it on all your memories of all the pictures, of all the photographers in the history of photography that you have known and that you have loved.
 When I was in Paris and walking through the streets, I actually met Mrs. Man Ray.
 She wanted to sell me Man Ray photographs, and I stupidly said I wasn't a collector.
 I could have bought them for nothing at that time in the early 1980s.
 In Paris, I discovered Hans Bellmer and the whole history of dolls.
 Dolls didn’t start with Bellmer.
 I think Cahun was working with dolls.
+There were many French photographers who were working with them.
 This work was before Cindy Sherman too.
 There was a relationship to the theatricality of the poses and the sculpture.
-I was very interested.
-Even though I didn't know very much about sculpture, I had intuitive feelings about the sculptures I was photographing.
+I was interested.
+Even though I didn't know much about sculpture, I had intuitive feelings about the sculptures I was photographing.

 TGL: You have returned to Paris over the years, what draws you back?